 Of the direct suppliers who responded to our survey, the majority indicated that the information they provided in their responses was at a supplier company level or a divisional level relative to the supplier, rather than at a level directly relating to a part number that the supplier provides to us.
-We specifically directed suppliers to designate smelters on the Template form, and more than 900 smelters were identified.
-The CFSI's certification efforts are ongoing and we review each smelter against its list.
-Of these, 27 of our suppliers identified a smelter facility that is certified as Conflict-Free Smelter by the CFSI.
+We specifically directed suppliers to designate smelters on the CMRT form, and approximately 550 smelters were identified.
+This is a reduction from over 900 smelters identified originally in 2014, due in great part to the CFSI's efforts to review and eliminate redundant smelter entries.
+The CFSI's certification efforts are on-going and we review each smelter against its list.
+Of these, virtually all of the smelters identified by our suppliers are certified as Conflict-Free Smelters by the CFSI.
 Significantly, those smelters identified as being in Covered Countries have been CFSI conflict free.
-The CFSI's smelter certification efforts are ongoing, as is our review of the updated lists.
+The CFSI's smelter certification efforts are on-going, as is our review of the updated lists.

-OUR CONFLICT MINERALS COMPLIANCE PROGRAM
+2. OUR CONFLICT MINERALS COMPLIANCE PROGRAM